emammendes/Constrained-model-predictive-control-synthesis/README.md

 * Monte Carlo simulation (Input Constrained Problem) of Figure 4 - Comparision of the maximal feasible regions.
 Only for Controller IV - ![Fig4](images/image_6_u_constraint_N_3_random.png)

-# Latex scripts
+# Latex script

-The script *script_generate_lmi_latex* generates a latex file for each one of the LMIS defined in the paper.
+The script *script_generate_lmi_latex* generates a latex file for each one of the LMIs defined in the paper.
 The script uses function *write_check_lmi* to build a latex table for the LMI and compile the resulting file (*lmicheck_jianbo_lmiXX*.tex).
 An example using *LMI 11* can be seen below

 ![latex](images/Example_LMI_11.png)